Contact Us

 Singapore is considered “safe” from an IP perspective, offering a secure environment for these companies to operate and collaborate.

-Local Industry Development and Collaboration
+Local Industry Development and Collaboration in Semiconductor Manufacturing

 The Singapore Semiconductor Industry Association (SSIA) plays an essential role in nurturing local SMEs in the sector.